marbatlle/multiAffinity/README.md

 ### -- Network Layers

 The last input required is a gene-gene network consisting of one or multiple layers in which nodes represent genes and edges represent different types of associations.
-Note that each layer should be added as a separate file.
+Note that each layer has to be added as a separate file.

 Sample file: